 The Volunteer Income Tax Assistance Program is both a class offered during Winter Study (currently cross-listed under ECON 19 and POEC 19) and a community service program which provides low-income taxpayers assistance filing their income taxes.
 Once trained through the Winter Study Course (described below) or through the IRS online training program (at irs.gov), certified student volunteers serve clients at the Berkshire Community Action Council in North Adams on Wednesdays from 4-7pm and Saturdays from 10am-2pm through most of the tax season.
 Community volunteers are also welcome to participate.
-For more information, contact Paula Consolini, [email protected].
+For more information, contact Paula Consolini at [email protected].

-The Purple Valley VITA program focuses on helping wage earners qualifying for the Earned Income Tax Credit while the AARP Foundation Tax-Aide program serves low to middle income taxpayers aged 50 or older.
+Founded in 2005, the Purple Valley VITA program focuses on helping wage earners qualifying for the Earned Income Tax Credit while the AARP Foundation Tax-Aide program serves low to middle income taxpayers aged 50 or older.
 The AARP program can be particularly helpful to low income senior citizens eligible for property tax relief through the Massachusetts “Circuit Breaker” tax credit.
 Information on this and local programs can be found here: PROPERTY TAX RELIEF for SENIORS.2.14

 Volunteer Income Tax Assistance Winter Study Course